 You cannot make a change to your reservation.
 You can cancel your reservation and re-book.

 Please review the reservation policy for cancellation information.

-Reserved sites must be occupied, starting on the arrival date.
+Reserved and First Come First Served sites must be occupied, starting on the arrival date.
 If no one is occupying your reserved site it will be forfeited at 10pm of your arrival date.
 You cannot just setup a tent or park a trailer and then come back days later.
-Sites must be occupied by an adult the entire duration of the reservation
+Sites must be occupied by an adult the entire duration of the reservation.

 Reservations are non-transferable.
 If you arrive to the campground and want to switch from your reserved site to a different available site, you can switch to that site, but you will have to pay the camping fees again for the new site.